michaelhaaf/comp551-project-2/README.md

 # Results
 results are printed to timestamped directories within the ./results directory.
 ROC curve, accuracy/FI, and the submission file are automatically generated here.

-# Instructions for Reproducing our Best Results (using Goodreads and Tfidf tuning Tests)
+# Instructions for Reproducing our Best Results (using Goodreads data)

 0) download the goodreads data set . will be needed to reproduce kaggle results https://www.kaggle.com/gnanesh/goodreads-book-reviews#br.csv